powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 The regulating terminal is not defined so the voltage control will be always local.

 The PowSyBl grid model accepts one definition of limits, either `MinMaxReactiveLimits` or ReactiveCapabilityCurve.
 The first step is to define the points of the curve.
-At each point the active power value, the minimum reactive and the maximum reactive power value are specified by copying the value of the `xvalue`, `y1value` and `y2value` properties associated to the capability curve  recorded in the `ReactiveCapabilityCurve` property.
-After that `MinMaxReactiveLimits` is created if there is only a point and `ReactiveCapabilityCurve` in another case.
+At each point the active power, the minimum reactive and the maximum reactive power values are specified by copying the value of the `xvalue`, `y1value` and `y2value` properties associated to the capability curve  recorded in the `ReactiveCapabilityCurve` property.
+After that `MinMaxReactiveLimits` is created if there is only one point and `ReactiveCapabilityCurve` in another case.

 The best way to determine the final topology at the boundary, it is to wait until the end of the conversion process.
-At this point all the CGMES network components connected to the boundary node have been recorded and will be possible to determine it.
+At this point all the CGMES network components connected to the boundary node have been analyzed and will be possible to determine it using all the information.
 So if the `equivalentInjection` is not used to create a generator at this step of the conversion process it will be recorded as an equipment attached to the boundary node.
 See [Boundary Topology](#boundary-topology) to know  the final topology at the boundary.

 #### ExternalNetworkInjection